Computer Science MSci/BSc (Hons)

 Careers and opportunities

-The computer science degree is designed to equip you with the knowledge, technical skills, and professional skills for a career in the computing industry.
+The computer science degree is designed to equip you with the knowledge, technical expertise, and professional skills to thrive in one of the world’s most dynamic industries

 Where our graduates work